aws/pgactive/docs/quickstart.md

 In this example we will create a database "app", some table, enable / setup pgactive to accept writes on all the PostgreSQL instance, and thus creating an Active-Active PostgreSQL database.

-## Use pgactive to deploy an active-active PostgreSQL cluster
+## Use pgactive to deploy an active-active PostgreSQL database

 ### 1. On each PostgreSQL instance, run the following command: